I’m not going to leave you hanging: here is the most popular way to avoid burning and sticking when boiling milk:

 This is the most popular way of boiling milk by coating cookware with cold water.

-Although some of the other methods below I find more effective when it comes to boiling milk without sticking, this one seems to be most widely used.
+Although some of the other methods below are more effective when it comes to boiling milk without sticking, this one seems to be the most widely used.

-1. Rinse inside of it with cold water and leave 1 tbsp of cold water in the pot, as that would act as an anti-burning protective layer.
+- Rinse the inside of it with cold water and leave 1 tbsp of cold water in the pot, as that would act as an anti-burning protective layer.

 2. Use An Oil Spray To Coat The Saucepan (very effective)